 Janis got her start in music at the age of 5 with a decade's worth of classical piano training before switching to electric guitar and finally finding her calling in the electric bass.
 After earning her bachelor's degree at Franklin & Marshall College in Pennsylvania and conquering the local music scene as bassist for 5 different bands of all styles, she set her sights on greater things with a move to Los Angeles to attend Musicians Institute in 1999.
 She quickly rose to the top of her class at MI, receiving the prestigious "Outstanding Bass Player of the Year" award in 2000, and moved on to become an instructor at the school after graduating with honors in 2001.

 Los Angeles provided Janis with invaluable education and experience performing with various bands in rock, jazz, and even punk genres, but in 2002, she decided to commit her energy to her budding original band, Family Groove Company (FGC).
-FGC relocated to Chicago in the fall of 2002 and began a slow but steady climb to the ranks of a DIY powerhouse, independently releasing four full-length albums and logging almost 800 shows nationwide from Colorado to Georgia to Vermont.
+FGC relocated to Chicago in the fall of 2002 and began a slow but steady climb to the ranks of a DIY powerhouse, independently releasing four full-length albums and logging close to 1000 shows nationwide from Colorado to Georgia to Vermont.